When a lot of people think of dominoes, they think of the complex chain reactions like the nearly 5 million dominoes toppled for the world record.

 But we can trace the dominoes game we recognize today back to 11th century China.
 While the materials and crafting methods were different, the basic set of tiles was similar to what we have today.

-Dominoes migrated from China to Italy in the 18th century, marking its introduction to Europe and Western culture.
+Dominoes migrated from China to Italy in the 18th century, marking their introduction to Europe and Western culture.
 The arbiter of the French language officially accepted the name "domino" in 1798.

 The Development of Dominoes